UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/README.md

 # Array Jobs and Parallel Tasks

 ## About
 Figuring out effective ways to submit large numbers of jobs can be frustrating.
 The script examples below are is designed to help implement different techniques to run jobs as arrays or in parallel.
-They are written for submission with PBS scheduling software on University of Arizona's HPC.

 Each script is designed to print commands and information specific to that job for better visualization/demonstration purposes.